Fort Delaware

 Under the ramparts and the parade grounds, fleeing Confederate soldiers have been spotted by the living, perhaps an emotional imprint of a failed escape attempt.

-There sounds of cannons and guns being fired are still heard by the living.
+Cannon and gunfire are still heard by the living.

 Spirits of Pirates